Loading...

 Our Story

-Around 2014 I set out to build my own marketing software for local businesses, and tried to keep it simple at first, starting with direct mail since I knew everyone already understood it.
+In 2013 I set out to build my own marketing software for local businesses, and tried to keep it simple at first, starting with direct mail since I knew everyone already understood it.

 USPS Every Door Direct Mail was new at that time, and I thought, what if I could get many different local businesses to go together, split up an EDDM flyer, and share in the mailing costs?